kolton/d2bot-with-kolbot/README.md

-# In order to continue the d2bot-with-kolbot project, with more github members involved, the main kolbot repository will be https://github.com/blizzhackers/kolbot
+# This repo will remain for stable releases new development will continue at https://github.com/blizzhackers/

-* please join the github team https://github.com/blizzhackers/
+* This repository will get periodic updates, security fixes, and accept critical pull requests only
-* you'll find all necessary repositories there
+* All new kolbot development and feature requests can be made to: https://github.com/blizzhackers/kolbot

 ## Rules